cloud-demo-projects/demo-azuredevops-extension/README.md

 # Develop, Package & Publish Custom Azure DevOps Extension
 This is a sample project fordeveloping and publishing the custom Azure DevOps extension which contains-
-- Marketplace account
+- Sample extension
-- Azure DevOps interaction through PAT token
-- Azure DevOps pipeline
+- Azure DevOps pipeline to build, package & publish extension in marketplace

 ## Prerequisites
 ### Local Development- Packaging